Photodynamic Therapy (Red Light and Blue Light Therapy)

 What to Expect During PDT Treatment

-- After your treatment, you must avoid direct sunlight for two days.
-When you are outside, wear sunscreen and sun-protective clothing and seek shade.
+After your treatment, you must avoid direct sunlight for two days.
+When outdoors, wear sunscreen and sun-protective clothing, and seek shade.
 While you can run everyday errands, avoid prolonged periods outside, as the medication can be activated by sunlight, potentially causing a more severe reaction.

 What are the Side Effects of Photodynamic Therapy?

 PDT is a generally safe procedure, but there are certain risks and side effects associated with it.
 Some of these risks and side effects include redness, discoloration, and infection.
 These side effects are usually mild and typically resolve within a few weeks.
 Other side effects include the reactivation of the herpes simplex virus (the virus that causes cold sores).
-If you have cold sores or a history of the HSV virus, please inform your provider, as they may prescribe an antiviral medication for you.
+If you have cold sores or a history of HSV infection, please inform your provider, as they may prescribe an antiviral medication.

 Photodynamic therapy is a three-step treatment for precancerous growths.
-A photosensitizing medication is applied to the treatment area, and a light source activates the medication.
+A photosensitizing agent is applied to the treatment area, and a light source activates it.
 The resulting activation kills precancerous cells that absorb the medication.
 The treatment area then heals over the next 4-14 days.
 PDT treatment is most commonly used to remove abnormal cells that cause actinic keratosis, a pre-cancerous condition, and other precancerous skin growths.